Functional dyspepsia: What can help?

 There is no cure-all for functional dyspepsia, but there are some helpful treatments that can relieve the symptoms.
 Depending on what the main symptoms are – for example, pain or a feeling of fullness – various approaches can help.
 The first treatment steps are usually the same: changes in diet, more exercise, and individually selected medication.

 Many people say their symptoms are affected by certain foods or eating habits.
 Studies show that functional dyspepsia symptoms are sometimes linked to wheat products, fatty foods and caffeine.
-A lot of people find that it helps to
+Many people have had good experiences with then following ways of going easier on their stomach:

-• eat in a pleasant and relaxed environment,
+• Eating in a pleasant and relaxed environment

-• eat smaller, more frequent meals rather than a few larger ones,
+• Eating smaller, more frequent meals rather than a few larger ones

-• keep an eye on whether hot drinks, alcohol, or coffee make the symptoms worse and, if so, avoid or reduce the number of these drinks.
+• Keeping an eye on whether hot drinks, alcohol, or coffee make the symptoms worse and, if so, avoid or reduce the number of these drinks

 There is no clear scientific proof that changing your diet can relieve symptoms.
 But experts recommend the options listed above, and they are easy to try out at no risk.
 Keeping a diary of what you eat and drink can help to find out what your stomach reacts to.